Warren Adler, who passed away in 2019 at the age of 91, was one of the most prolific storytellers of our time.

-Born in Brooklyn, Warren Adler is a product of the New York public school system.
+Born in Brooklyn, Warren Adler was a product of the New York public school system.
 He graduated from PS91, Brooklyn Technical High School, and New York University, where he majored in English literature.

 Inspired by his freshman English Professor Don Wolfe, Adler later went on to study creative writing with Dr. Wolfe when he taught at the New School.
 There he also studied under Dr. Charles Glicksberg.
 Among his classmates were Mario Puzo, William Styron, and many other talented writers.
 In 2009, Adler was the recipient of the “Alumni of the Year” Award at NYU’s College of Arts and Science.

-Adler himself, regularly blogs for The Huffington Post, and lectures on creative writing, motion picture adaptation, and the future of e-books.
-He has taught novel writing seminars at NYU, and is the sponsor of the ‘Warren Adler Visiting Writer’ series at NYU’s Creative Writing Program.
+In his later years, Adler wrote innumerable blogs for The Huffington Post, and lectured on creative writing, motion picture adaptation, and the future of e-books.
+He taught novel writing seminars at NYU, and was the sponsor of the ‘Warren Adler Visiting Writer’ series at NYU’s Creative Writing Program.
 From 2005 to 2012, Adler sponsored the first online Short Story Contest awarding cash prizes to winning submissions from emerging writers the world over.
-Adler is the founder of the Jackson Hole Writer’s Conference and has been Chairman of the Board of Trustees of the Jackson Hole Public Library.
-Adler sponsored the Warren Adler Short Story contest, a pioneer literary contest on the web.
+Adler was the founder of the Jackson Hole Writer’s Conference and was the Chairman of the Board of Trustees of the Jackson Hole Public Library.
+In addition, Adler sponsored the Warren Adler Short Story contest, a pioneer literary contest on the web.

-He is married to Sonia Adler nee Kline, the former editor and co-founder, with her son David, of the Washington Dossier magazine.
-Another son Jonathan Robert Adler is head of Grey Eagle films, which owns the rights to adapt his father’s novels to film and television.
-Warren and Sonia’s youngest son Michael, an actor, is the Creative Vice President of Grey Eagle Films.
-Adler is a member of the Authors Guild, PEN America, the Century Association, and the Lotos Club.
+He was married to Sonia Adler nee Kline, the former editor and co-founder, with her son David, of the Washington Dossier magazine.
+Another son, Jonathan Robert Adler, now heads GREY EAGLE FILMS/TV – ADLER ENTERTAINMENT which owns the rights to adapt his father’s novels to film and television.
+Warren and Sonia’s other son Michael, a prolific character actor, serves as the Creative Vice President of GREYEAGLE FILMS/TV.